barashe/bacpacs/README.md

 ```

 ### Read pathogenicity labels from a csv file
-bacpacs.read_labels() takes a csv file, which is expected to have to columns (no headers): genome id, and pathogenicity.
+bacpacs.read_labels() takes a csv file, which is expected to have two columns (no headers): genome id, and pathogenicity.
 Genome ids should match the original genomes file names.
 For example: for a genome file named org1.faa, the csv file should include an 'org1' genome id.
 Pathogenicity should be boolean: True for pathogens, False for non-pathogens.
 Note that we include the corresponding feature matrix (X_pred), to insure the correct genomes and their order.

 ```python
 y_true = bacpacs.read_labels('toy/labels.csv', X=X_pred)